NHS Key Statistics: England, May 2018

-Summary of demand, performance and capacity for NHS services in England.
-Covers areas such as: A&E statistics, waiting lists, ambulance data, delayed discharges, and staffing levels including doctors and nurses.
+Summary of NHS demand, performance and capacity of services in England.
+Covers A&E statistics, waiting lists, ambulance data, delayed discharges, staffing levels including doctors and nurses, and more.

 Jump to full report >>